MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-manage-firewall.md

 ---
-title: Manage your firewall settings in Microsoft Defender for Business
+title: Manage your firewall policies in Microsoft Defender for Business
-description: Manage your firewall settings in Microsoft Defender for Business search.appverid: MET150
+description: Manage your firewall policies in Microsoft Defender for Business search.appverid: MET150
 author: denisebmsft
 ms.author: deniseb